 As their formation increases with age, your skin starts aging rapidly, and you start looking older all of a sudden.
 Antioxidants present in certain cosmetic products are capable of stopping the production of these free radicals, thus preventing aging, and in some cases, even reversing its effects.

 Pollutants, UV light and microbes are some external aggressors our skin gets exposed to.
 Exposure to these aggressors causes an inflammatory response, leading to the generation of reactive oxygen species or ROS.
 The skin aging process starts when the ROS begins to accumulate.

 Enzymes like SOD are our body’s natural antioxidants that neutralize the ROS, but external aggressors can overwhelm them and accelerate the aging process of the skin.
 Topical application of cosmetic products containing antioxidants can prevent the formation of ROS, thereby halting the aging process, and improving your skin condition.

 - Which antioxidants to look for in cosmetic products:

 Antioxidants are made up of minerals and vitamins that counter the mechanism of these molecules.
 Here’d an antioxidant list that contains what you should look for while choosing anti-aging cosmetic products include:

 - Coenzyme Q10

-Incorporating antioxidants in your daily diet can be highly effective in helping you gain a healthy, youthful, smooth and even-toned skin.
-Foods high in antioxidants comprise of fruits (cranberries, blackberries, blueberries, strawberries, peaches, mangoes), cloves, walnuts, small red beans, grains, nuts, fish and poultry, including lycopene, lutein, beta carotene, selenium, and antioxidant vitamins A, C and E. They all play a very important role in preventing free radical damage, and help repair the damage done to your skin.
+Incorporating antioxidants in your daily diet can be highly effective in helping you gain a healthy, youthful, smooth, and even-toned skin.
+Foods high in antioxidants comprise fruits (cranberries, blackberries, blueberries, strawberries, peaches, mangoes), cloves, walnuts, small red beans, grains, nuts, fish, and poultry, including lycopene, lutein, beta carotene, selenium, and antioxidant vitamins A, C, and E. They all play a very important role in preventing free radical damage and helping repair the damage done to your skin.